 Editor’s note: This article was originally written in July 2018.
 Our anonymous writer’s case was concluded in late 2019]

 Life in prison is very different.

 For instance, have you ever wondered what happens in the daily life of a Malaysian prison inmate?
 What we get up to when boredom hits or, to use an old prison expression, ‘muster tak correct’?
 How inmates light their cigarettes when their lighters run out of gas?
 Or the tactics prisoners employ to fool the guards?

 I’ve combined my own experiences, and some of another former prisoner, Tan (not his real name) to shed some light behind the bars.
-It sounds crazy, but there are in fact many, many others who are still being remanded there after several years for offences with no bail, such as murder, rape and drug trafficking.
+It sounds crazy, but there are in fact many, many others who are still being remanded there after several years for offences with no bail, such as murder and drug trafficking.
 Also, not everyone who has been accused and remanded actually did anything wrong… just ask Siti Kasim.

 So imagine one day you’re just minding your own business, and suddenly you’re being arrested and accused in court.
 Before you know it, you’re boarding an overcrowded PDRM lori ayam along with other OKTs (orang kena tuduh/accused) en route to the very-uncomfortable Sungai Buloh Prison, where you’ll be remanded until your case runs in court.

 And once you arrive, you’ll quickly learn that in prison, people do things a lot differently than you’d be used to outside.
 Let’s start with something a bit lighter…